Engineer your future — and the world's — with a biomedical engineering bachelor's degree from the University of Wisconsin-Eau Claire.

 Unparalleled learning opportunities.
 The curriculum within the biomedical engineering program allows for direct clinical research experiences working with UW-Eau Claire faculty and Mayo Clinic physicians and scientists.
 Community-based service as well as internships with governmental, nongovernmental and private organizations in our region also are readily available.

 Real-world learning.
 We believe that in order to get the most out of your education, you need to have practical experiences outside of the classroom.
-Many UWEC students take their studies to the field through immersion trips, study abroad or the National Student Exchange Program, opportunities we proudly offer to all Blugolds.
+Many UWEC students take their studies to the field through immersion programs, study abroad or the National Student Exchange — opportunities we proudly offer to all Blugolds.

 Engaged faculty.
 All UWEC courses are taught by expert, caring faculty who make you and your success their top priority.
 Here, you won't just be a number.
 Professors will know you by name and do all they can to support you in earning your degree and finding a career path you love.

 As a result of longer life expectancy and higher rates of healthcare spending that increase the demand for medical and assistive devices, biomedical engineering graduates are in high demand.
 Graduates leave with the knowledge and skills necessary to develop interventions that preserve and promote health and well-being.
 Students may find themselves working in manufacturing environments or at universities, hospitals, research facilities or medical institutions.

 Biomedical engineering jobs

 - Biomedical scientist

 Curriculum within the biomedical engineering major is rigorous, intentional and experiential.
 Coursework strongly encourages creative problem-solving.
 Applying principles of engineering, biology, human physiology, chemistry, calculus-based physics, mathematics and statistics, you'll interpret data and solve bio/biomedical engineering challenges.